Corbanez97/statistical-inference-snia/README.md

 The `Practical Data Analysis.ipynb` notebook contains a compendium of information on statistics.
 From basic definitions to complex theorems.
 This main notebook is divided into lessons.
 If needed, another notebook or document will be listed for further studies (`Sampler.ipynb` and `usefull_proofs.xopp` for instance).

 Furthermore, there are some practice exercises for each lesson.
-The solutions for these exercises are presented in the `Assigment.ipynb`.
+The solutions for these exercises are presented in the `Assigment1.ipynb` and `Supernovae.ipynb`.

 ## Technologies Used